AmandaHJLIS/Viiewlib/README.md

 ## ViiewLib

-ViiewLib is a lightweight C library providing reusable functionality for MARC 21 and related library/information-science tooling.
+ViiewLib is a lightweight, portable C library for working with MARC 21 records and ISO 2709-encoded bibliographic data.
+It is designed to provide a simple API with minimal dependencies for applications that need to read, manipulate, validate, and write MARC records.

 ## Current Status